Directed By: Stewart Raffill.

 The film's biggest transgressions are really, really bad special effects.

 As the film rolls along painfully, it is like everybody is suddenly Andy Warhol's multi-colored Marilyn Monroe.
 This is the effect as the main characters, both wholly forgettable, travel through space to the present time when the movie was filmed.
 The lightening bolts and weird colors indicate a very small budget and unimaginative look at the conspiracy.
 An opportunity was lost here.

 Worse, from the standpoint of actual cover-ups, the film will not hold your interest.
-The movie is primarily focused on the what-if’s of traveling to the future some five decades later and meeting all your aged friends.
-Yes, that is interesting – to a point.
-Many of my friends lead predictable lives and I’ll take a gander on what they will be doing five decades from now: not a whole lot different than now (This is to say, watch a lot of football) and be in an old folks home.
+The movie is primarily focused on the what-ifs of traveling to the future some five decades later and meeting all your aged friends.
+Yes, that's interesting – to a point.
+Many of mine lead predictable lives and I'll take a gander at what they'll be doing five decades from now: not a whole lot different than now (This is to say, watching a lot of football) and living in an old folks home.

 Man, I would love to see that in a movie.
 Too bad, we get this cheesy and campy fodder.
 I wish the Government would zap my mind so I don't remember watching it.
 I wish I could travel in the future and warn my friends decades from now: don't ever watch this move - it sucks!